Want to join noyb for a period of 4 to 6 months as a Legal Trainee? Our applications are always open!

 Living in Vienna as a trainee:

+At noyb, it’s important for us that you feel welcome and included.
 Typically, you will embark on your traineeship experience alongside two or three other Trainees at noyb.
 This means that there will always be multiple trainees who are also new to Vienna and looking to explore the city and its surroundings.
-At noyb, it’s important for us that you feel welcome and included.
 Trainees and other noyb staff members often spend time together outside of work, and may organize things such as dinners or weekend-trips to explore Austria.
-Usually (COVID restrictions permitting), you will also be able explore all that Vienna has to offer, such as its vast range of Museums, parks, and classical music concerts.
+Usually (COVID restrictions permitting), you will also be able explore all that Vienna has to offer from typical Viennese things (like classical music and vineyards right in the city) to the usual offerings of a larger city (like a vibrant party life, museums and parks).
 If you’re into sports, there’s plenty of opportunity for that too – whether it’s through joining a rowing team or going bouldering!

 Applying to noyb: